coderefinery/manuals/content/instructors.md

 ---

 An example of a beautiful screenshare.
-Note the portrait orientation (you have half the screen free for notes and HackMD, learners have half the screen free to do their own work).
+Note the portrait orientation (you have half the screen free for Notes, learners have half the screen free to do their own work).
 The terminal is dark-on-light, a minimal prompt, no other fancy shell distractions, there is a shell history visible, and slightly distinct colors between